NASDAQ: TLRY

 AI and Cryptocurrency Business Strategy

 We are dedicated to leveraging advanced technologies to align with our shareholder interests, the consumer of tomorrow, enhancing efficiency and driving growth.
 We are implementing AI across our global operations to enhance our expertise, optimize processes, achieve substantial improvements, and advance our business objectives.
 In the cultivation sector, we are utilizing advanced horticulture automation technology throughout our global greenhouse operations.
 By integrating this technology with AI-driven data insights, we can manage greenhouse conditions in real-time, leading to more efficient operations, increased output, superior quality, and reduced costs for resources such as labor, water, and energy.
-Additionally, Tilray plans to accept cryptocurrency as a payment method within the Company’s online operations.
 The Company is also exploring strategic initiatives related to cryptocurrency that align with our business goals.

 Available Information